violacaroline/intentionally-frontend-react/intention-app/README.md

 ## Description

 Intentionally is an application that offers users to log their moods and sends them intentions to use for their meditation practice.
-I then keeps track of these moods and displays them in a chart so the user can easily keep track of their general health.
+It then keeps track of these moods and displays them in a chart so that the user can easily track their general health.

 ## APIs